zicat/astatine/docs/formats/format_protobuf.md

    Note:
    - The `format` is `protobuf`.
    - The `protobuf.message-class-name` is the full class name of the message defined in the proto file.
+   - All options supported by the ProtoBuf Format can be found in [Flink ProtoBuf Format](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/connectors/table/formats/protobuf/).